kaumanns/covidplotter/README.md

 make
 ```

-- In order to update to the most current time series data, delete the CSV file and run again.
+Notes:

-- In order to change the countries and/or scaling denominators, modify the JSON configurations in `etc/`.
+- In order to change the countries and/or scaling factors, modify the JSON configurations in `etc/`.
+- If new configurations are provided, modify `Makefile` accordingly.
+Run `src/covidplotter.py` for more options.

 ## Plots

+Original:

 ![](time_series_covid19_deaths_global.png)
 ![](time_series_covid19_deaths_global.@population.png)